jonathanw82/Can_Share/README.md

 ## Testing:
-**Test:** Age warning modal pops up, button under 18? redirects to google, Enter site clears modal so user as access to login **Result:** No errors, works as intended.
+**Test:** Age warning modal pops up, button under 18? redirects current brower tab to google, Enter site clears modal so user as access to login
+**Result:** No errors, works as intended.

 **Test:** Signup link on loginbox redirects to signup page